Harvard Glee Club: Musical tradition

-Singers are divided into four parts: Tenor 1, Tenor 2, Baritone, and Bass, though various arrangements often require a few singers to switch parts for balance or for the entire group to re-divide into two, three, or five-part harmony.
+Singers are divided into four parts: tenor 1, tenor 2, baritone, and bass, though various arrangements often require a few singers to switch parts for balance or for the entire group to re-divide into two, three, or five-part harmony.

 Glee Club Lite

 The Glee Club also has a subset called "Harvard Glee Club Lite" (or simply "Lite").
-This group, which features 12-16 singers and performs pop and jazz a cappella arrangements, was formed in 1985 to give Glee Club members a chance to sing a wider range of music; Harvard has over a dozen a cappella groups on campus, and Lite allows students to experience both types of ensemble - a small, student-directed pop-driven group and a larger, faculty-led choral ensemble.
-At any given point in time, much or all of Lite's repertoire is arranged for voices by student members of the group.
+This group, which features 12-16 singers and performs pop, jazz, and folk a cappella arrangements, was formed in 1985 to give Glee Club members a chance to sing a wider range of music; Harvard has several a cappella groups on campus, and Lite allows students to experience both types of ensemble—a small, student-directed pop-driven group and a larger, faculty-led choral ensemble.
+Generally, much or all of Lite's repertoire is arranged by members.
+The signature song of the group is "Good Ol' A Cappella" by the Nylons.

 Composers who have dedicated works to the Harvard Glee Club

 Another cornerstone of the Glee Club's repertoire is contemporary music; the group has a long history of commissioning or simply receiving work from prominent composers, some of whom are listed below, with the title of the work when available; each published work notes the dedication to the Glee Club on its title page: